GenesisVarelli/Email-Phishing-Analysis/README.md

 # Case Study: Email Phishing Analysis

 ## Overview
-We worked with a financial services company (let’s call them *the Company*) to help their team better understand phishing emails — and how tricky these scams can be.
+We worked with a financial services company to help their team better understand phishing emails and how tricky these scams can be.
 The goal was simple: show how easy it is to make phishing emails look believable, and then teach employees how to spot and stop them.

 ## What We Did